• (910) 333-6134

 Highly Sensitive Person (HSP)

-It turns out years of research, stemming from Dr. Elaine Aron and others dating back to 1991, has found that there is actually a personality type to explain this pattern.
-Aron coined the trait, “Highly Sensitive Person” to describe a set of traits.
-These traits include being highly sensitive to physical environments, emotional or sensory stimuli.
+It turns out years of research, stemming from Dr. Elaine Aron and others dating back to 1991, has found that there is a personality type to explain this pattern.
+Aron coined the trait “Highly Sensitive Person” to describe a set of traits.
+These traits include being highly sensitive to physical environments and emotional or sensory stimuli.

 Signs You May Be A Highly Sensitive Person

-1. You process information at a deeper level than most and highly contentious.
-You may be perceived by others being an “over-thinker”, “perfectionist”, or “people-pleaser”.
-For example, you may take time to make a decision to move, making a list, considering all the options carefully, considering its impact on all those around you, and speaking to several people before deciding.
+1. You process information at a deeper level than most and are highly contentious.
+Others may perceive you as an ” overthinker,” “perfectionist,” or “people-pleaser.”
+For example, you may take time to decide to move, make a list, consider all the options carefully, consider its impact on all those around you, and speak to several people before deciding.

-2. You are highly intuitive and empathetic to other’s emotions.
-You have sensitivity to subtle cues in their environment or other’s emotions.
-For example, you are great at reading a room or a person for subtle cues others don’t notice such as changes.
+2. You are highly intuitive and empathetic to others’ emotions.
+You are sensitive to subtle cues in your environment or others’ emotions.
+For example, you are great at reading a room or a person for subtle cues others don’t notice, such as changes.

-3. You are more sensitive to physical stimuli (think 5-senses).
+3. You are more sensitive to physical stimuli (think five senses).
 For example, you easily feel over-stimulated by being in a large crowd, even if they are extroverted.
 You may also have a faster startle response and be sensitive to stimulants such as caffeine or other medications.

 What does it mean to be a highly sensitive person?